 I got much better video than pictures of Sweet Pea as well as lots of information from a marine biologist at the Center.
 Check it out in my Navarre Beach video below

 - Coldwater Gardens – While still in Santa Rosa County, Coldwater Gardens is located about 30 minutes from Navarre in Milton, Florida.
-It’s worth the drive, especially if you’re ready to relax and experience nature in the Panhandle other than the beachfront.
-You just might bring some succulents or produce that’s been grown on site!
+It’s worth the short drive, especially if you’re ready to relax and experience nature in the Panhandle other than the beachfront.
+You just might bring some succulents or produce that’s been grown on-site!

 We started off our day at Coldwater Gardens with a tour of the accommodations offered.
 Will you stay in…